-''' class psamm.expression.boolean.Variable (symbol) Represents a variable in a boolean expression '''

-psamm.fastcore - Fastcore (approximate consistent subset)
+class psamm.expression.boolean.Variable (symbol) Represents a variable in a boolean expression psamm.fastcore - Fastcore (approximate consistent subset)

+'''

 Fastcore module implementing the fastcore algorithm

+'''

 This is an implementation of the algorithms described in [Vlassis14].

-'''
+Use the functions fastcore() and fastcc() to easily apply these algorithms to a MetabolicModel.

 exception psamm.fastcore.FastcoreError

 Indicates an error while running Fastcore

-'''